-Pass discounts don’t count towards your travel allowance, so you can use them anytime your pass is valid, and they don’t need to be logged in your journal.
+Pass discounts for things like attractions and hotels don’t count towards your travel allowance, so you can use them any time your pass is valid, and they don’t need to be logged in your journal.

 However, the 7pm rule says that as long as your train leaves after 7pm and arrives at its destination after 4am, you only need to enter the date of arrival into your travel log.
 That means you only use one day from your travel allowance, leaving you an extra one in the bag.
 Bonus!

 Trying to decipher European train timetables can be a bit of a nightmare, but sites like Seat 61 bring everything together in one place, making the process much easier.